How we work and play is about to transform.

 But while the technological methods are new, this concept has been alive and well for generations.
 Whether you got lost in the world of Heidi or Harry Potter, grew up reading comic books or watching television, we've all been playing in imaginary worlds, with characters and story arcs populating our minds.
 That's the nature of childhood.

 In the past, however, your ability to edit was limited, especially if a given story came in some form of 2D media.
 I couldn't edit where Tom Sawyer was going or change what Iron Man was doing.
-But as a slew of new software advancements underlying VR and AR allow us to interact with characters and gain albeit limited agency (for now), both new and legacy stories will become subjects of our creation and playgrounds for virtual interaction.
+But as a slew of new software advancements underlying Virtual Reality and Augmented Reality allow us to interact with characters and gain albeit limited agency (for now), both new and legacy stories will become subjects of our creation and playgrounds for virtual interaction.

 Take VR/AR storytelling startup Fable Studio’s Wolves in the Walls film.
 Debuting at the 2018 Sundance Film Festival, Fable’s immersive story is adapted from Neil Gaiman’s book and tracks the protagonist, Lucy, whose programming allows her to respond differently based on what her viewers do.